Second MacDonald ministry: Social policy

 The National Health Insurance (Prolongation of Insurance) Act 1930 (21 & 22 Geo.
 5. c.
 5) extended provision of health insurance to unemployed males whose entitlement had run out, while the Poor Prisoners' Defence Act 1930 (20 & 21 Geo.
 5. c.
 32) introduced criminal legal aid for appearances in magistrates' courts.
 The Housing (Scotland) Act 1930 (20 & 21 Geo.
 5. c.
-40) and the Housing Act 1930 (20 & 21 Geo.
-5. c.
-39) provided local authorities with additional central government subsidies to construct new homes for people who had been moved out of slum clearance areas.
-The Housing Act 1930 provided for rehousing in advance of demolition, and also for the charging of low rents.
-The act also made state aid available for the first time for building little houses for older people without families.
-An obligation was put onto county councils to contribute towards houses built for farm workers, while provisions in the act for improving bad housing and clearing slums were applied to the country districts as well as to urban areas.
+40).
 A number of measures were also introduced to improve standards of health and safety in the workplace.
 As a means of improving industrial hygiene, regulations were introduced on 1 June 1931 that prescribed measures of hygiene for establishments engaged in electrolytic chromium plating, while regulations introduced on 28 April 1931 dealt with conditions in the refractory materials industries.
 On 24 February 1931, special regulations were issued by the Home Office for the prevention of accidents in the shipbuilding industry.
 The Hairdressers' and Barbers' Shops (Sunday Closing) Act 1930 (20 & 21 Geo.
 5. c.
 35) (which came into force in January 1931) provided for the compulsory closing of hairdressers and barbers shops on Sundays and with certain exceptions provided that "no person may carry on the work of a hairdresser on Sunday."
 An order of February 1930 prescribed protective measures for cement workers, while an order of May 1930 contained provisions concerning the protection of workers in tanneries.
+The Reservoirs (Safety Provisions) Act, 1930 imposed safety precautions to be observed in the building and use of reservoirs, while the Sea Fisheries Regulation (Expenses) Act of 1930 provided for (as noted by one study) “the payment of travelling expenses incurred by members of local fisheries committees.”
+Several regulations were also issued in regards to oil cake mills, chromium plating, refractory materials, shipbuilding, and sugar factories as a means of ensuring safe and healthy working conditions.
+In addition, the Education (Scotland) Act of 1930 gave local authorities the right (where appropriate) to provide additional milk rations.